Nitesh-Nandan/portfolio/replit.md

 ## Overview

-This is a full-stack portfolio website built with React (frontend) and Express.js (backend).
-The application showcases projects, reading lists, and provides a contact form.
+This is a full-stack portfolio website built with React (frontend) and Express.js (backend) for Nitesh Nandan, a Backend Engineer & GenAI Expert at Wayfair.
+The application showcases backend engineering projects, technical reading lists, and provides a contact form.
 It features a modern design using shadcn/ui components with Tailwind CSS styling.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Profile: Backend developer skilled in Java, Python, GenAI, and building highly scalable distributed systems.

 ## System Architecture